Course Overview

 SimpliSafe with guest Eleanor Laurans

 Our discussion will focus on SimpliSafe before it was bought by Hellman & Friedman in 2018.
 The discussion will focus on the two decks distributed on Canvas: one from 2006 and one from 2013.
 Study the decks closely.
-You only need to skim the case.
+Please read the case through the top of pg.
+7, but please focus on the decks.

 Required